raspishake/rsudp/README.md

 - **`alarmsound`** if `"enabled"` is `true` and you have either `ffmpeg` or `libav` installed, this module plays an MP3 sound every time it receives an `ALARM` queue message.
 For details on installation of these dependencies, see [this page](https://github.com/jiaaro/pydub#dependencies)).

   The software will install several small MP3 files.
 The `"mp3file"` is `"doorbell"` (two doorbell chimes) by default, but there are a few more aggressive alert sounds, including: a three-beep sound `"beeps"`, a sequence of sonar pings `"sonar"`, and a continuous alarm beeping for 5 seconds, `"alarm"`.
 You can also point the `"mp3file"` field to an MP3 file somewhere in your filesystem.
 For example, if your username was pi and you had a file called earthquake.mp3 in your Downloads folder, you would specify `"mp3file": "/home/pi/Downloads/earthquake.mp3"`.
 The program will throw an error if it can't find (or load) the specified MP3 file.
 It will also alert you if the software dependencies for playback are not installed.

+- **`tweets`** if `"enabled"` is `true`, and all API keys have been generated and are correctly entered, then this module will use the Twitter API to create tweets when an `ALARM` message arrives on the queue.
+If `"tweet_images"` is `true`, then the module will also tweet a saved image of the event, if `"eq_screenshots"` is set to `true` in the `"plot"` module.
+Note that in order for this to work, the user has to create 1) a [twitter profile for automatically tweeting alerts](https://twitter.com/signup) (or use an existing account), 2) a [Twitter developer account](https://developer.twitter.com/en.html), 3) a [Twitter API app](https://opensource.com/article/17/8/raspberry-pi-twitter-bot) inside said developer account, and 4) consumer keys and API keys for that app.
+Once you have generated the four API keys required for authentication (consumer API key, consumer API secret, access token, and access token secret), you may enter them into your settings file in the appropriate fields: `"api_key"`, `"api_secret"`, `"access_token"`, and `"access_secret"`.

 ## Disclaimer